obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 ##### Themes

 Nominate your favorite theme.
 The theme needs to be on the community store to qualify.
+Plugins that have won in the past years cannot enter again either (namely, Minimal and Blue Topaz).

 Please provide the following information: